psychoinformatics-de/knowledge-base/kbi/0020/index.rst

 :keywords: Google Colab, Conda, installation```
 :software-versions: datalad_0.18.4, git-annex_10.20230330-g98a3ba0ea, conda_23.3.1

-Google Colaboratory allows anybody to write and execute arbitrary python code through the browser.
+Google Colaboratory allows anybody to write and execute arbitrary Python code through the browser.
 It is particularly useful if you don't want to go through the process of installing particular software on your local machine or server.